-The mass function of KROSS is also plotted in Fig. 3, with comparison to the value of the Schechter function $M^$ of the z = 0.5 - 1.0 star-forming galaxy mass function of Muzzin et al. (2013a).
-This demonstrates that KROSS well samples the galaxy population to $\log(M[M{\odot}]) \sim 10 \ (\sim 0.1M^)$ .
+The mass function of KROSS is also plotted in Fig. 3, with comparison to the value of the Schechter function $M^$ of the z = 0.5-1.0 star-forming galaxy mass function of Muzzin et al. (2013b).
+This demonstrates that KROSS well samples the galaxy population to $\log(M{\star} [M{\odot}]) \sim 10 ~(0.1M^)$ .
 We can also see that the unresolved galaxies are skewed towards the high mass regime, which is a consequence of more massive galaxies having a tendency towards quiescence.
 The median stellar masses of the literature samples, compared to $M^$ at their respective redshifts, show that SINS (Förster Schreiber et al. 2009) and KMOS3D (Wisnioski et al. 2015) tend to probe more massive $\sim M^$ galaxies, while AMAZE probes a similar region of the mass function to KROSS, $\sim 0.1M^$ .

 To measure the spatial extent of the star formation we calculate the effective radius of the H $\alpha$ .
-The half light radii $(r_e)$ is calculated as the galactocentric radius (centred on the peak of the H $\alpha$ distribution) at which the H $\alpha$ flux in the 2-D collapsed continuumsubtracted cube is half of the total value.
-This is assessed nonparametrically and accounting for the apparent ellipticity and position angle of the galaxy we obtain from the disc model fitting (see §3.2).
+The half-light radii ( $r_e$ ) is calculated as the galactocentric radius (centred on the peak of the H $\alpha$ distribution) at which the H $\alpha$ flux in the 2-D collapsed continuum-subtracted cube is half of the total value.
+This is assessed non-parametrically and accounting for the apparent ellipticity and position angle (PA) of the galaxy we obtain from the disc model fitting (see Section 3.2).
 To correct for the effect of turbulence in the atmosphere, the seeing is subtracted in quadrature from the measured half-light radii.
-The median seeing-corrected half-light radii of the H $\alpha$ is found to be $4.3 \pm 0.1$ kpc, with an 11% median uncertainty on individual radii.
+The median seeing-corrected half-light radii of the H $\alpha$ is found to be 4.3 ± 0.1 kpc, with an 11 per cent median uncertainty on individual radii.

-To further demonstrate how KROSS targets galaxies in and around the main sequence and show that the majority display rotation (see §3.2), in Fig. 4 we plot up the SFR vs. stellar mass for those galaxies with resolved H $\alpha$ , with each galaxy represented by its velocity field.
-The velocity fields are normalised to their maximum value as it would be difficult to show the range of rotation velocities ( $\sim 30 - 300 \text{ km s}^{-1}$ ) with the same colour scheme.
-We over-plot the main sequence from Karim et al. (2011).
+To further demonstrate how KROSS targets galaxies in and around the main sequence and show that the majority display rotation (see Section 3.2), in Fig. 4 we plot up the SFR versus stellar mass for those galaxies with resolved H $\alpha$ , with each galaxy represented by its velocity field.
+The velocity fields are normalized to their maximum value as it would be difficult to show the range of rotation velocities ( $\sim$ 30-300 km s-1) with the same colour scheme.
+We overplot the main sequence from Karim et al. (2011).
 The galaxies are placed on the plot for clarity in such a way that they move to avoid overlapping with neighbours, however as was shown in Fig. 3, it is clear that the KROSS sample is dominated by galaxies living on or around the main sequence.